 MemPower® generates electricity in a sustainable way.
 The desalination of seawater is and will always be a process that demands energy.
 MemPower® requires (low-temperature) heat, which is provided by solar panels or industrial residual heat.
 The fact that MemPower® can convert part of this heat into electricity in a sustainable way is a major benefit in the framework of the energy transition.
 It means that MemPower® can be used in dry, isolated areas with a lot of sunlight and little to no electricity infrastructure.

 Mix of clean water and electricity

-However, MemPower® can be used in other regions, too, as well as dry ones.
-“Water and energy form a nexus: a mutual dependency where one is needed to obtain the other,” says Kuipers.
-“In this case, it means that the ratio of the amount of drinking water and the amount of electricity produced by MemPower® can be adjusted according to the wishes of the user.
-The ratio may be different in dry and sunny areas than it is in the Netherlands.
-Other examples that come to mind are applications in places where drinking water currently has to be brought by ship or by air, such as islands or off-shore drilling platforms.
-Here too, the mix of clean water and electricity could be beneficial.”
+The applications of MemPower® go far beyond dry regions only.
+“Water and energy form a nexus: a mutual dependence in which the one is needed to obtain the other,” Kuipers explains.
+“In this case, it means that the ratio between the amount of drinking water and the amount of electricity MemPower® produces can be adapted to the user’s wishes.
+This ratio can vary between dry, sunny regions and rainier places like the Netherlands.
+We are also considering places that have drinking water supplied by ship, such as islands.
+Here, too, the mix of clean drinking water and electricity can be tinkered with to best effect.”

 Getting ready for the market

 This is the current, very promising situation.
 And there is much more to come.
 Kuipers: “We are working on a project in partnership with TNO in which we link MemPower® to thermal solar panels and optimise the system to further improve yield in water and electricity.
 As for Memstill®, we are still looking for commercial partners to implement it, too.”